Singer/ Songwriter & Producer

 In 2007, Sarah Siddiqui was featured as guest vocalist on Arts & Crafts signed Mexican indie-rock band, Chikita Violenta's premiere release "Stars and Suns Sessions" produced by Dave Newfeld (Broken Social Scene).
 Other guest artists on the album include Justin Peroff, and Kevin Drew.
 Sarah recorded demos when she was 20 years old with producer Dave Newfeld at his former studio in Toronto.
 In 2003 Sarah was nominated for best singer/songwriter for Canada's MyBindi Awards.
 To add, Anne Murray's daughter, Dawn Langstroth opened up for Sarah in 2003 at Toronto's Mitzi's Sister, now known as The Tennessee.

-But the most exciting moment in Sarah's life was in In 2001.
-She was casted and hand picked out of hundreds of head shots by the man himself, Danny DeVito for the role of guitarist in his feature film, "DEATH TO SMOOCHY", starring himself, the late Robin Williams and Edward Norton.
+Sarah has played in various parts of Canada and the U.S. as well as Berlin, and London, U.K. In 2013 she was booked to showcase at Manhattan's iconic venue, The Bitter End, where she opened up for the annual NYC Songwriters Series.
+It was also the night she met Billy Joel who was present at the show and her sound check.
+They shared a great conversation about how he started at the Bitter End... a night she'll never forget.
+But the most exciting moment in Sarah Siddiqui's career was in In 2002.
+She was cast out of hundreds of head shots by the man himself, Danny DeVito for the role of guitarist in his feature film, "DEATH TO SMOOCHY", starring himself, the late Robin Williams and Edward Norton.
 She worked with the cast at the CBC Studios in Toronto for approximately 2.5 weeks straight.